BeAPI/meta-for-taxonomies/README.md

 ## Changelog ##

+### 1.3.5
+* 8 March 2017
+* Always return value for the native table check
+* Avoid enormous options for the migration

 ### 1.3.4
 * 2 March 2017
 * Check if the native table have been created before launching anything